How do tense muscles affect us?

 7) Stress Reduction

 Stress can have a massive impact on our muscles!
-When we feel stressed, our automatic reaction is to tense up in response to whatever is causing us to feel this way.
+When we feel stressed, our automatic reaction is to tense up in response to whatever situation, person or event that is causing us to feel this way.
 To relieve tense muscles it is important to relax the mind as well as the body.

-Meditation, breathing techniques and yoga are among the most popular ways to calm the mind when we feel stressed.
+Meditation and breathing techniques are among the most popular ways to calm the mind when we feel stressed.
 Herbal remedies are another alternative that have been shown to have promising relaxing effects.

 Valerian is a natural herb with strong relaxing properties.
 It is thought to calm tense muscles, relieve spasms and reduce pain.
 Valerian is also commonly used to reduce anxiety and stress and can be used as part of a sleeping aid.
 Try mixing Stress Relief Daytime that contains valerian and hops with some fruit juice to help remedy the effects of mild stress and anxiety.